 Ending a marriage or significant relationship and dividing a household is a serious decision with potentially great financial impact.

 When your family gets a new addition — whether you add a kid, your grown child moves back in or your aging parent needs to stay with you — financial situations change.

 No matter what it is, a family illness or loss is a difficult time for everyone.
 And it can be even more challenging when dealing with financial repercussions.

 Be strategic with payments.
 Start by looking at interest rates and other factors that could increase prices on expenses, and use that to determine what to pay first.
 If that means using your emergency fund, that’s OK.
 Consider reaching out to a financial professional or creditors to understand next steps or create manageable payment plans.
-For help with some money basics, visit KEYS® Online and build a custom playlist.
+For help with some money basics, visit KEYS® Online and build a custom course.